Divorce Facts and Questions

 If you are preparing to divorce, whether it is an amicable divorce or you are facing the prospect of contested litigation, you most likely have many questions about the situation.
 Will you have to spend time in court?
 Who will get the house?
 How can you minimize the impact on your relationship with your children?

-For answers to all of your questions, come to Bauer Law Group, LLC.
+For answers to all of your questions, come to Happy Even After Family Law.
 We help our clients navigate the complex and often stressful experience of divorce and we have an extensive track record of success.
 Here are some of the most common questions about divorce.
 When you come in for a consultation, we will take the time to listen to your story, answer your questions and help you choose a course of action for your case.

 What are the grounds for divorce in Connecticut?